Karol2905/rag-openai-pinecone/README.md

 ## 🧠 What is RAG?

-Retrieval-Augmented Generation (RAG) is an architecture that improves large language models by:
+Retrieval-Augmented Generation (RAG) is an architecture that improves LLM performance by:

-1. Retrieving relevant documents from an external knowledge base.
+1. Retrieving relevant information from an external knowledge base.
-2. Injecting that context into the LLM.
+2. Injecting retrieved context into the LLM.
-3. Generating grounded, more accurate responses.
+3. Generating grounded and context-aware responses.

-Unlike traditional LLMs, RAG reduces hallucinations and allows dynamic knowledge updates.
+This reduces hallucinations and allows dynamic knowledge updates.

 ---